sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-1.markdown

 Part of anticipating change means that we structure our software in a way that minimizes its reliance on the web framework.
 To accomplish this, we rely on a constellation of design patterns that includes repositories, entities, dependency injection, factories, and commands (sometimes called contexts or use-cases).
-I won't spend a lot of time explaining each pattern, so if these are new to you, then I'd suggest you look at the relevant chapters of <a href="http://designpatternsinruby.com"> this book </a>.
+I won't spend a lot of time explaining each pattern, so if these are new to you, then I'd suggest you look at the relevant chapters of [this book](http://designpatternsinruby.com).
 Most of what we sketch out in these posts will be a rough approximation of what you would write in a real project.
 I’m omitting details about namespacing, error handling, and testing nuances so that we can focus on the big picture.
 In this series of blog posts, I’ll explain how these patterns work in concert to provide us an app that is responsible, resilient, and robust.